Dynamically tuneable helicity in twisted electromagnetic resonators: Dynamic Modulation of Helicity

+While the global frequency maximum is theoretically predicted at $\phi = 0$, it is experimentally observed at a positive twist angle of $\phi = 0.0832$ radians, indicating an asymmetry in the tuning response.
+This shift is attributed to internal RH helical corrugation, which breaks structural symmetry and induces an effective surface chirality.
+This chirality generates RH electromagnetic helicity, thereby perturbing the resonant conditions and producing measurable frequency shifts $\Delta\omega/\omega$, as described by Eq.~\eqref{eqn:helicity_0}.
+This effective surface chirality is inferred to be $\kappa_{\text{eff}} = -0.00144$ by applying Eq.~\eqref{eqn:kappa_phi_0} to the value of $\phi$ corresponding to the frequency maximum.
+The origin of this effect was verified using an independent resonant system incorporating RH helical corrugation, which exhibited a negative effective surface chirality consistent with the $\kappa_{\text{eff}}$ observed here, as detailed in Appendix~\ref{sec:corr_kappa_ver}.
+To account for this systematic asymmetry in the subsequent analysis of the TE$_{1,1,16}$ mode, a uniform offset of $-0.0832$ radians is applied to the transmission spectrum.

-According to the perturbative relationship~\eqref{eqn:helicity_0}, the observed frequency tuning induced by mechanical twisting implies tuning of $\mathscr{H}_0$.
-By employing the empirically derived relation between $\kappa_\text{eff}$ and $\phi$~\eqref{eqn:kappa_phi}, $\mathscr{H}_0$ can be computed for the mode tracked in Fig.~\ref{fig:exper_freq_tuning_a}.
-This perturbation-derived $\mathscr{H}_0$ from experiment is plotted in black in Fig.~\ref{fig:exper_freq_tuning}(a), alongside $\mathscr{H}_0$ obtained from simulation using~\eqref{eqn:helicity} for an untwisted resonator that has some $\kappa_\text{eff}$ introduced to the propagation media (shown in red).
+According to the perturbative relationship given by Eq.~\eqref{eqn:helicity_0}, the observed frequency tuning induced by mechanical twisting implies tuning of $\mathscr{H}_0$.
+By employing the empirically derived relation between $\kappa_\text{eff}$ and $\phi$ (Eq.~\eqref{eqn:kappa_phi_0}), $\mathscr{H}_0$ can be computed for the TE$_{1,1,16}$ mode.
+This perturbation-derived $\mathscr{H}_0$ from experiment is plotted in black in Fig.~\ref{fig:exper_freq_tuning_2}(a).
+Also shown in red is $\mathscr{H}_0$ obtained from a FEM simulation of a non-twisted WR-137 resonator using Eq.~\eqref{eqn:helicity_1}, in which the effective chirality $\kappa_{\text{eff}}$ of an isotropic chiral material filling the resonator volume was swept.
 Good agreement is observed between simulation and experiment in the regime where $|\kappa_{\text{eff}}| \ll 1$, with deviations emerging for $|\kappa_{\text{eff}}| > 0.01$, as expected when the assumptions of perturbation theory begin to break down.

 Note that the experimentally calculated $\mathscr{H}_0$ in the $\kappa_\text{eff}<0$ region are larger than that calculated in simulation due to corrugation induced asymmetry in frequency tuning.
-A direct comparison between the experimentally derived left-hand side and the simulated right-hand side of~\eqref{eqn:helicity_0} is shown in Fig.~\ref{fig:exper_freq_tuning}(b), revealing an approximately linear relationship between $\frac{\delta \omega}{\delta \kappa \omega_0}$ and $\mathscr{H}_0$, consistent with theoretical predictions.
-The small deviations reflect the previously noted corrugation effects.
+A direct comparison between the experimentally derived left-hand side and the simulated right-hand side of Eq.~\eqref{eqn:helicity_0} is shown in Fig.~\ref{fig:exper_freq_tuning_2}(b), revealing an approximately linear relationship between $\frac{\delta \omega}{\delta \kappa \omega_0}$ and $\mathscr{H}_0$, consistent with theoretical predictions.
+The small deviations from linearity reflect the previously noted corrugation effects.